Fejanos/MiniCheckStep1/README.md

 # MiniCheckStep1

 Inspired by **David J. Malan** and Harvard’s **CS50**.
-As a computer science teacher, I’m building a mini **check50-like** tool to automatically test and give feedback on student code.
+As a first learning step, this repository focuses on a single testable function: **`Greet(string?)`**.
+It demonstrates how to write simple, verifiable C# code with automated tests.
 This repository is the very first step in that journey.

 ---